 5. Obsessive-compulsive Disorder (OCD): People with OCD experience intrusive, persistent thoughts (obsessions), leading to repetitive behaviors (compulsions).
 To cope with anxiety caused by obsessions, OCD individuals typically engage in compulsions such as counting or cleaning.

-6. Post-traumatic Stress Disorder (PTSD): PTSD can develop after a traumatic event.
-In addition to nightmares and self-destructive behaviors, individuals with post-traumatic stress disorder may engage in substance abuse.
+6. Post-traumatic Stress Disorder (PTSD): PTSD can develop after a traumatic event leading to nightmares and self-destructive behaviors.

 7. Separation Anxiety Disorder: Separation anxiety is an emotional disorder in which the person feels excessive anxiety when being away from home or family.
 A normal part of development is separation anxiety, but extreme separation anxiety is one of the most common disorders of childhood.
 There is no reason to think separation anxiety will not occur during adolescence or adulthood.